ezEngine/docs/docs/effects/particle-effects/particle-behaviors.md

 ## Color Gradient Behavior

-Changes a particle's color during the update step.
+This behavior changes a particle's color during the update step.
 A [color gradient](../../animation/color-gradients.md) is used as the color source, and a mode specifies how to look up the color from the gradient.

 **Gradient:** The [color gradient](../../animation/color-gradients.md) to use as the source.